yhavin/suitespotauth/README.md

 ## Disclaimer
 - This package is unofficial and is not affiliated with SuiteSpot.
 The official SuiteSpot authentication API docs can be found at: https://auth.suitespot.io/api#/
 - The SuiteSpot authentication API may change at any time, which can cause breaking changes to this package.
-Please contact
+Please open an issue on GitHub if you notice such problems